 24-hour Total Suspended Particulates (TSP) monitoring at GCA B1 5 times

-Water quality monitoring (marine + freshwater) 5 times
+Water quality monitoring (marine + freshwater) 7 times

 Terrestrial Ecology 1 time

 Marine Ecology 0 time

-Landscaping & Visual 3 times
+Landscaping & Visual 2 times

-\ For marine ecology, it will be carried out on quarterly basis and the next coral monitoring will be on March 2007.
+^{} For marine ecology, it will be carried out on quarterly basis and the next coral monitoring will be on March 2007.

-5 sets of 24-hour TSP monitoring were carried out on 29th December 2006, 4th, 10th, 16th, 22nd January 2007 at Bungalow A (GCA B1) at Kau Sai Chau during this reporting month.
-No exceedance of 24-hour TSP was recorded at GCA B1.
+5 sets of 24-hour TSP monitoring were carried out on 30th January, 2nd, 8th, 14th and 21st February 2007 at Bungalow A (GCA B1) at Kau Sai Chau during this reporting month.